jbx-protocol/juice-docs-v1/protocol/contracts/jbtokenstore/read/totalsupplyof.md

   @notice
   The total supply of tokens for each project, including claimed and unclaimed tokens.

-  @param _projectId The ID of the project to get the total supply of.
+  @param _projectId The ID of the project to get the total token supply of.

   @return supply The total supply.
 */